CONDITIONS

 What Are Heavy Periods (Menorrhagia)?

-Menorrhagia is the medical term for periods that are heavier or longer than normal, characterized by unusually heavy or prolonged menstrual flow.
-It’s not just about how much you bleed — it’s about the impact bleeding has on your health, energy, and quality of life.
+Menorrhagia is the medical term for periods that are heavier or longer than normal, characterised by unusually heavy or prolonged menstrual flow.
+It’s not just about how much you bleed — it’s about the impact bleeding has on your health, energy and quality of life.

 Signs you might have heavy periods include: